 When the holiday bills arrive and one more Valentine’s Day is a disappointment, some couples choose to call it quits.
 If that describes you, here are 4 easy steps to take control of your financial future.

 New Year Financial Checklist: 7 Things to Consider

 The beginning of a new year makes us think about last-minute things we need to address.
 Use this new year financial checklist to remind you of what you need to consider or change because of your divorce.

 10 Financial Questions to Ask Yourself as You Contemplate Divorce

 Here are some important financial questions to ask yourself as you contemplate divorce, to help youregain some control during the process.

 The key to getting through the divorce process is hiring a group of professionals that you can count on as your divorce team.

 4 Tips for Empowering Yourself After Divorce

 You wake up, the sun is shining through the window, the house is quiet, and then it hits you – it’s finally over.
 The divorce is settled.
 Now what?
 For more months than you dare count, you have been focusing on your divorce and all the paperwork, the changes, the compromises, and the angst that […]

-In the final step from our series on preparing for divorce, consider what you really desire as an outcome.
-Changing your definition of “winning” can go a long way toward a healthy resolution.
-Step #7: Change Your Definition of “Winning” When faced with the transition of divorce, it is easy to get caught up in […]
+In the final step from our series on preparing for divorce, consider changing your definition of “winning” as it can form a healthy resolution.